Row-Unlimited/godot-resource-creator/README.md

 - [ ] Add proper Settings menu for Config
 - [ ] Proper Main Dock integration
 - [ ] Add Sub Resource Creation
+- [ ] Make it so create_object instances are saved automatically so that one can leave/re-enter an object creation screen